San Antonio Airport

 Operations

-The San Antonio Airport Operations inspects, maintains, and ensures that SAT is operated as safely as possible and conforms to Federal FAA regulations (FAA Part 139) at all times.
-Our department is a combination of Supervisors, Agents, and Airfield Maintenance 24 hours a day 365 days a year.
-The OPS team is also a primary responder agency to emergencies on the airport including aircraft incidents.
+San Antonio Airport Operations (OPS) inspects, maintains, and ensures that SAT is operated as safely as possible and always conforms to Federal FAA regulations (FAA Part 139).
+Our department combines Supervisors, Agents, and Airfield Maintenance 24 hours a day, 365 days a year.
+The OPS team is also a primary responder agency to emergencies at the airport, including aircraft incidents.

 The OPS Division is responsible for the Airport Operating Area (AOA) and provides Airside Driver Training on Mondays, Tuesdays, and Thursdays.
 Contact Mari Ramirez at 210.207.3540 to schedule a class.
 Please read over the Airport Driver’s Training Handbook before attending your class.
 This handbook was compiled from existing San Antonio City ordinances, and general Airfield practices.
-The intent of this handbook is to supplement information provided in the Airport Rules and Regulations, and comply with FAA Part 139.329 concerning the movement of ground vehicles on the airfield.
+This handbook intends to supplement information provided in the Airport Rules and Regulations and comply with FAA Part 139.329 concerning the movement of ground vehicles on the airfield.

 OPS also monitors the ramp areas for aircraft parking (West Ramp and South Ramp), if you need to park, please contact the Operations Supervisor on Duty at 210.207.3433